Team-Peryton/team-peryton.github.io/index.md

 Oliver led the team throughout the year and pushed development boundaries.
 He managed objective timelines, motivated the team to progress the project and communicated with stakeholders to report progress and negotiate resources.

-Key achievements involved:
 -	Successful end to end propulsion design using simulation and carrying out wind tunnel testing data to inform efficiency design decisions which was validated with flight testing data.
 Development of reverse thrust capability to reduce landing distances.
--	Reduced Avionics costs by half compared to 2021.
+-	Designed avionics architechture.
 Image recognition development alongside Pierre, resulting in successful target recognition at competition.
 Working alongside Jonathan with Ardupilot resulting in a fully autonomous mission at competition.
 -	Li-ion batteries were investigated over “traditional” LiPo variants, including significant cell testing to validate performance requirements.
 -	Increasing composites expertise within Peryton, including using a vacuum bag process and 3d printed moulds to produce a flax composite nose cone.
-Used carbon fibre tape wrapping in multiple areas of the aircraft, including novel reinforcement of 3d printed components.
 -	Orchestrating flight testing, running 10 testing days total to ensure success at the competition.
-Including organising a testing day with Callen Lenz, enabling 10kg MTOW testing and in-air payload deployment.
 -	Managing Perytons social media presence including producing videos, total Instagram reel views totalled to 17,000.
-Co-ordinating team peryton overall, managing meetings with Peryton Atlantis including organising sponsorship agreements.
+Co-ordinating team Peryton overall, managing meetings with Peryton Atlantis including organising sponsorship agreements.
--	Mission analysis
--	More PM stuff?

 **Jonathan Foster – Aerodynamics leader**